joelrosko/FFR120-Project/README.md

 # FFR120

 Passengers reaching delay times of up to 3.5h is not uncommon, this is not unreal.
-Bunching is a serious problem and extensive measures needs to be taken.
+Bunching is a serious problem and extensive measures needs to be taken. * SEE PROOF BELOW *

 ### Project plan
 - Project scheme &check;